Elementary PROGRAMMING Lessons with QUORUM and Robots

 Goal: Using the Quorum Programing Language, Sodbeans and a Lego EV3 robot ,the learner will be able to create and execute computer/robot programs that demonstrates the variety of skills need in text based programing.

-At this time only the 8th Unit is nearing completion.
-Additional lesson will be available soon.
-Only the 4 lesson plans in the 8th unit should be consider for the EPIQ Award Lesson Planning Competition.
+At this time only the 8th Unit is complete.
+Additional lesson will be available soon. .

 The parallel Student Site template will be created after the competition of the Teacher website with the ability for the teacher to add or remove resources that would best fit there students and teaching style.